FracktalWorks/ControlCenter/README.md

 ## Code Flow and Architecture

+The architecture used in this code is closest to the Model-View-Presenter (MVP) pattern.
+Here's a brief explanation of why this is the case:

+### Model-View-Presenter (MVP)

+- **Model**: Represents the data and business logic of the application.
+In this case, it would be the classes and modules that handle the data and interactions with the OctoPrint API (e.g., `octoprint_client`, `models`).
+- **View**: Represents the UI components.
+In this case, it is the `.ui` files created using Qt Designer and the corresponding PyQt widgets (e.g., `settings_screen.ui`, `example_widget.ui`).
+- **Presenter**: Acts as an intermediary between the Model and the View.
+It retrieves data from the Model, formats it, and updates the View.
+In this case, it is the Python classes that load the UI files and handle the logic (e.g., `SettingsScreen`, `ExampleWidget`).

+### Why MVP?

+- **Separation of Concerns**: The UI (View) is separated from the business logic (Model), and the Presenter handles the communication between them.
+- **Dynamic Loading**: The `SettingsScreen` class dynamically loads different settings widgets, which is a typical responsibility of the Presenter in the MVP pattern.
+- **UI Logic in Presenter**: The logic for handling UI events (e.g., button clicks) and updating the UI is placed in the Presenter classes (`SettingsScreen`, `ExampleWidget`), which is characteristic of the MVP pattern.

 ### Main Components

 1. **Main Window**: The main entry point of the application.
 It initializes the main window and sets up the UI.